v-rudkov/database-monad/README.md

-# Monad Design Pattern
+# Inspired by the Monad

 Let say we need to implement a method that will take a list of leads and will convert them into new accounts and contacts.
-And becase we need a particular record types for accounts and contacts we need to create them first and convert the leads into newly created accouns and contacts.
+And because we need a particular record types for accounts and contacts, we need to create them first and convert the leads into newly created accouns and contacts.
 So what might an approach to implement this scenario look like?
-And how fauld tolerant will it be?
-(Does it supports partial success?
+And how fault tolerant will it be?
+(Does it support partial success?
 How are the potential exceptions going to be processed?)

 ### Simple straightforward approach: